-This is a constantly evolving list of resources for documentary filmmakers.
-If there’s a resource not listed here you think should be included, please contact me.
+This is a periodically updated list of resources for documentary filmmakers.
+If there’s a resource not listed here you think should be included, please use the contact form on this site to let me know.
 This list has grown since I started it thanks to contributions from my readers.
 The list is somewhat slanted towards the New England region where I live and work, however, there are plenty of links of national interest.
-This page was last updated on September 29, 2013.

 Table of Contents

 - Support Organizations Providing Fiscal Sponsorship

 - Online Fundraising and Social Media